 BKa/b4 is the second kind of potassium channel in the distal nephron.
 It is more abundant than BKa/b1 and is located in the intercalated cells (IC) of the connecting tubule and collecting ducts that eventually lead to the bladder.
 The presence of BKa/b4 promotes potassium excretion when the diet is alkaline, high in potassium and low in sodium.

 In this study (1), the researchers sought to find out what factors influenced the ability of BKa/b4 to increase potassium secretion when someone is on a high potassium alkaline diet.
 They looked at BKa and b4 separately.

 Normally BKa is made near the nucleus of the cell and moves through the cytoplasm to the cell surface that lines the tubule that carries urine eventually to the bladder.
 The researchers blocked aldosterone and found that when aldosterone is blocked, less BKa is made.
 The researchers found that less total BKa was in the cell, and that less potassium was able to be excreted.

 The proportion of BKa at the tubular surface versus the proportion in the cytoplasm was the same as when aldosterone was not blocked though.
 So aldosterone affects how much BKa is made.
 But aldosterone does not affect the proportion of BKa that gets to the cell surface.
 This effect was the same whether the urine was acid or alkaline.

 When the researchers examined effects on b4, they found that aldosterone had no effect on b4.
 However, they found that when urine was alkaline, more b4 was made by the cell.
-They found more b4 in the cell when urine was alkaline than when urine was acid.
+They found more b4 inside the cell when urine was alkaline than when urine was acid.

 And they found that a higher proportion of BKa made it to the tubular surface of the cell when there was more b4 present.
 They concluded that b4 helps BKa to make it to the surface of the cell where BKa (in combination with b4) can excrete potassium.